Navigating coverage and costs

 - Kaiser Permanente for Individuals and Families — An individual plan available through your state’s health benefit exchange.
 You may be able to get federal or state help paying your monthly membership rate.

 - Medicaid/Medi-Cal — No-cost or low-cost health coverage for people and their families in need of financial help.

 - COBRA — A continuation of your employer-sponsored coverage for a limited time (usually about 18 months).
-You pay the full plan membership bill every month instead of your employer, plus a small administrative fee.
+You pay the full plan membership bill every month instead of your employer, plus an administrative fee.